krank56/docs/src/installation/precompilation.md

 !HANDLEBARS_HELP!

-If using the precompiler's normal mode, the resulting templates will be stored to the Handlebars.templates object using the relative template name sans the extension.
+If using the precompiler's normal mode, the resulting templates will be stored to the Handlebars.templates object using the relative template name without the extension.
 These templates may be executed in the same manner as templates.
 If using the simple mode the precompiler will generate a single javascript method.
 To execute this method it must be passed to the Handlebars.template method and the resulting object may be used as normal.